 General Guidelines and Procedures

 Hunters (and any guests) receive a safety briefing from Natural Resources staff before going to the field.
-Hunters, and their guests, must also complete the Assumption of Risk waiver form.
+Hunters and guests must also complete an Assumption of Risk waiver form.
 Guests are only allowed on a space-available basis and must be 12+ years of age.

 Mule Deer and White-Tailed Deer (Rifle-only)

-Natural Resources offers two December weekend hunts of TWO-DAYS each.
-This limited hunting period is intended to help emphasize our use of hunting as a population management tool, rather than encouraging a highly selective harvest of “trophy” buck deer.
+The Academy offers two December weekend hunts of TWO-DAYS each.
+This limited hunting period is intended to help emphasize the use of hunting as a population management tool, rather than encouraging a highly selective harvest of “trophy” buck deer.
 Hunters can harvest any deer they choose, including a “trophy” buck, but passing on deer with the intent of pursuing a larger-antlered animal could result in an unfilled tag.
-Doe hunters are also limited to TWO-DAY hunts, but this normally will not prevent a hunter from harvesting a deer.
+Doe hunters are also limited to two-day hunts, but this normally does not jeopardize the harvesting of a deer.

 Cow elk hunting is offered October 1 through January 31, Monday-Friday.
 To enter a lottery drawing for an over-the-counter cow elk "B" license, purchase the lottery application permit through iSportsman between January 1st and May 31st.
 The first ten randomly drawn applicants are notified by letter in mid-June and contacted in priority order when the season begins.
 Successful applicants will receive a Colorado Parks and Wildlife cow elk voucher from Natural Resources to purchase a license through a state licensing agent.
-The cow elk licenses are additional tags (State "B" license) that do not require preference points to be drawn.
+The cow elk licenses are additional tags that do not require preference points to be drawn.
 An average of 4 elk per year have been harvested in GMU 512 since 2001.

 There is no guarantee if you are one of the first ten drawn applicants that you will receive a license voucher.
 Elk hunting is only conducted as-needed to meet population and habitat objectives.